 After being attacked and bitten by a dog, you may be facing medical bills, an extensive recovery time, and uncertainty over how to proceed.
 However, our Michigan dog bite lawyers will help to bring a claim for compensation forward on your behalf.
 The experienced attorneys at Buckfire & Buckfire, P.C. most often have a claim settled before it goes to court or reaches a trial.

 How a Dog Attack Settlement Amount is Determined

-There is no direct formula or guide to calculate the amount of a dog bite settlement.
+There is no direct formula or guide to calculating the amount of a dog bite settlement.
 The amount awarded is instead determined by a number of factors, which include:

 - The circumstances of the dog bite or attack